-European bounty at stake, focus on Fletcher & MacLean
+European bounty at stake for Hearts and Aberdeen

 St Johnstone's trip to face Kilmarnock is huge for MacLean, who inherited a tough hand from Callum Davidson when he departed last month after a run of two wins in 16.

-A win would move St Johnstone on to 39 points, five clear of Killie with two games left, which would surely be enough to at least avoid automatic relegation, and probably the play-off too.
+A victory would move St Johnstone on to 39 points, five clear of Killie with two games left, which would surely be enough to at least avoid automatic relegation, and probably the play-off too.

-Lose, and they will drop below Derek McInnes' side and also Ross County as well if they win at Motherwell.
+But if they lose they will drop below Derek McInnes' side - and Ross County as well if they win at Motherwell.

 It won't be easy, given only Celtic, Rangers, and Livingston have managed wins at Rugby Park all season in the league, and Saints have the worst form of the bottom four in the last five games.

-While MacLean has plenty of knowledge from his playing career to draw on, he is up against a much more experienced trio of McInnes, Malky Mackay, and Goodwin in the dugout in the battle for survival.
+While MacLean has plenty of knowledge from his playing career to draw on, he is up against a much more experienced trio of McInnes, Malky Mackay and Goodwin in the dugout in the battle for survival.

 Can the former forward overcome that gap in seasoned knowledge to guide Saints to safety?